thelastbook/thelastbook.github.io/sheet/README.md

 When writing your macros, it might be neccessary to reference a specific skill or weapon in order to grab data from your character sheet.
 Unfortunately there isn't a way to reference table rows by name.
 Instead, you must find Roll20's internal reference number for the table row.

+To make things easier, Skills, Weapons, Techniques, and Prayers all display their row ID.
+Find it by opening the table entry by clicking the circle icon to the left of the row's name field.
+You'll see a `</>` symbol followed by a string of letters and numbers in the lower right-hand corner of the card.
+Click on it to highlight the ID and then copy it using `ctrl+c` or by right clicking and selecting "copy."

-To do this, right click on the table entry you're trying to find (using Chrome browser).
+If the row IDs aren't displayed for the table you want to reference, right click on the table entry you're trying to find (using Chrome browser).
 Go to "Inspect."
 A panel will apear to the right showing the html of the webpage.
 The row you clicked on should be highlighted.
 Look for the row's containing `<div class="repitem">`.
 It should have an attribute called "_data-reprowid_" with a value that looks something like "_-LwuuZJ6lXxVeEgmZ0FJ_".
 That is the row id.
 Copy it for later.

 #### Referencing Weapons: